 Since 2005 under the leadership of Rabbi Michael Simon, Beth Kodesh continues to grow, attracting members from all areas of Palm Beach County and remaining a vibrant presence in the Jewish community.
 In February, 2012 Beth Kodesh proudly celebrated its 36th Double Chai anniversary.

 Temple Beth Kodesh has a proud history and looks forward to many more years of continued growth and service to the Boynton Beach community.

 * You can view other examples of the stained glass throughout the temple by clicking here.

-L to R - Sherry Wallet, Membership VP; Harvey Wallet, Operations VP; Rhonda Bellsey, Executive VP; Len Epstein, President; Jane Wechsler, Secretary; Lois Paige, Program VP; Murray Rubin, Ritual VP; Adele Schutzman, Financial Secretary; and, David Zimmer, Treasurer.
+L to R - Sherry Bernstein, Membership VP; Harvey Wallet, Operations VP; Ronda Bellsey, Executive VP; Len Epstein, President; Jane Wechsler, Secretary; Lois Paige, Program VP; Murray Rubin, Ritual VP; Adele Schutzman, Financial Secretary; and, David Zimmer, Treasurer.